 Font Size: Depending on the font style you choose, you can usually shrink its size down to 10 or 10.5 points without turning your resume into a frustrating eye chart for the reader.
 Headers can similarly be reduced to 13 or 15 points without looking bad.

 Font Styles: Fonts such as Calibri, Calibri Light, Trebuchet MS, and Arial Narrow tend to take up less space than Times New Roman, Verdana, and Arial.
 By switching your resume over to a different font, you may be able to gain the extra space you need.

 Spacing and Margins: Experiment with the overall spacing of your resume.
 You can decrease the margins of your resume down to 0.5 of an inch and reduce the spacing between different sections of your resume by 0.5 to 1 point without losing the document's white space.

 Did these resume-length tips answer your question about how long your resume should be?
-If not, hire a TopResume writer to help you write the next chapter of your career.
+Submit your resume for a free resume review to make sure it meets current best practice standards.

 This article was originally written by Amanda Augustine and has been updated by Ronda Suder.